What is Complement Clause? [6 Types]

 3. Adjective-complement clause

 The adjective-complement clause completes the meaning of an adjective, almost always following the adjective it complements.
-The adjectives that are complemented by such clause follow linking verbs.
+The adjectives that are complemented by such clause are rarely attributive.
+Examples:

 It’s not clear if the match will get a go-ahead.
-[It’s not clear is incomplete in meaning without the underlined adjective-complement clause.
-Also note that the clause follows the adjective clear, and the adjective itself follows the linking verb is.]
+[The adjective clear is incomplete in meaning without the underlined adjective-complement clause]

 I’m not sure if he’ll join us for dinner.